-A holiday in the Cotswolds conjures up summer-y scenes: romantic walks through wildflowers, country pub pints… But, it’s a winter wonderland too, with snowglobe villages and hot toddies by stoked inglenook fireplaces.
+A holiday in the Cotswolds conjures up summer-y scenes.
+But it’s a winter wonderland, too, with snowglobe villages and hot toddies by stoked fires.
 Our guide to a winter break in the Cotswolds has hot tips for couples, hidey-holes for chill-dodgers, frosty pursuits for the warm-blooded and the sparkliest Christmas events.
 The best of the British countryside awaits…

 WHAT TO PACK

 In the Cotswolds, country casual is more finessed.
-You can make like chic cottage-owner Kate Moss in boots over jeans and a statement coat – but don’t forget these wintry essentials:
+Make like chic local Kate Moss in boots over jeans and a statement coat – but don’t forget these wintry essentials:

-• Wellingtons Hunter boots are the country set’s go-to choice, but Burberry‘s biker-style boots bring a little urban edge to the ‘wolds.
+Wellingtons Hunter boots are the country set’s go-to, but Burberry‘s biker-style boots bring a little urban edge to the Wolds.

-• Woollens H&M and Uniqlo’s cashmeres are budget-kind.
-The Swedes and Scots excel at winter warmers too: labels Ganni and Barrie make covetable knits.
+Woollens Follow the Swedes and Scots, who excel at winter warmers, with labels like Ganni and Barrie – which make covetable knits.

-• Something fancy Mud-speckled jeans won’t raise eyebrows, but if dressing for fireside drinks, Cecilie Bahnsen’s voluminous velvet dresses are chic, Christmassy and roomy enough to comfortably feast in.
+Something fancy Mud-speckled jeans won’t raise an eyebrow, but if dressing for fireside drinks, Cecilie Bahnsen’s voluminous velvet dresses are chic, Christmassy and roomy enough to comfortably feast in.

-• Rugged footwear Pack a pair of stylishly sturdy Sorel boots for rambling on and on.
+Rugged footwear Pack a pair of stylishly sturdy Sorel boots for rambling.

-• Loungewear With a set of silky Olivia Von Halle pyjamas, the world’s your fainting couch.
+Loungewear With a set of silky Olivia von Halle pyjamas, the world’s your couch.

 If the plan is cosiness at all costs and to admire the snow-frosted scenery from within, here’s how to stay toasty: